super0605/AI-SqlBrainApp-Using-LLM-Agents/README.md

 ## Contact

-If you have any questions, suggestions, or encounter any issues, please feel free to contact us at [sababadad74@gmail.com](mailto:sababadad74@gmail.com).
+If you have any questions, or suggestions, or encounter any issues, please feel free to contact us at [christinestraub0720.com](mailto:christinestraub0720@gmail.com).

 Happy querying with the AI SQL Brain App!